davidcarvajalb/travelTools/README.md

 The launcher will:
 1. Prompt for destination, source, and budget
+2. Offer optional AI summarization (Step 2.5) if you have a GEMINI_API_KEY
-2. Run each step sequentially
+3. Run each step sequentially
-3. Ask for confirmation between steps
+4. Ask for confirmation between steps
-4. Generate the final web viewer
+5. Generate the final web viewer

 **Option 2: Individual Steps**